-Kate Moross is a one of a kind in the creative industry – there’s not a programme, a technique or a medium that she’s not willing to teach herself, and this readiness to experiment, to try, to fail and to try again has landed her in fairly a unique position.
-Now aged 28 she has her own studio, a portfolio full of artwork, visuals and music videos, a book and an exhibition to her name.
-If that’s anything to go by, it seems her DIY attitude pays off.
+Kate Moross is a one of a kind in the creative industry – there’s not a programme, a technique or a medium that they’re not willing to teach themself, and this readiness to experiment, to try, to fail and to try again has landed Kate in fairly a unique position.
+Now aged 28 the designer has their own studio, a portfolio full of artwork, visuals and music videos, a book and an exhibition to their name.
+If that’s anything to go by, it seems their DIY attitude pays off.

-As part of our back to school season, Kate shared with us some of her earliest experiments with digital media, including a glorious self portrait and some ace rotoscope experiments.
-We spoke to Kate about her favourite schoolteacher, her earliest bootlegging experiences and her teenage rebellion.
+As part of our back to school season, Kate shared with us some of their earliest experiments with digital media, including a glorious self portrait and some ace rotoscope experiments.
+We spoke to Kate about their favourite schoolteacher, their earliest bootlegging experiences and teenage rebellion.

 Did any of your teachers make a particularly strong impression on you?
 What were they like?

 My art teacher Mr Hunter from South Hampstead High School.
 The art department at school really invested in computers, so there were about five Macs of varying modernity which we were encouraged to use, even if it was as simple as scanning and reprinting your work to experiment with it.
 I took to the computers from GCSE age and was intent on using them for everything.
 Mr Hunter encouraged me to learn programmes like Flash and Dreamweaver as well as Photoshop, so I become obsessed with animation and rotoscoping.
 I also managed to get my hands on bootleg software from about the age of 15 so I had copies of those programmes to experiment with.

 Did you draw a lot as a child?

 I drew a lot as a child, all the time really.
 But it wasn’t just drawing, it was also making things, whether it was dolls’ house furniture, clothes for toys, board games or whatever.
 I loved to stick junk together and pretend it was something else.